karrot-dev/yunity.org/user/pages/01.heartbeat/blog.md

 title: Heartbeat
 blog_url: heartbeat
 menu: Heartbeat
-menu_description: The heartbeat is a biweekly summary of what happens in yunity.
-It is an overview of our current actions and topics.
+menu_description: The heartbeat is a biweekly summary of what happens in yunity

 sitemap:
     changefreq: monthly